albert12-ai/Lunar-Flash/README.md

 Lunar can be modified to work with a variety of FPS games; however, it is currently configured for Fortnite - So some modifying to the sensitivity may be necessary.

-Lunar LITE has been upgraded to be compatible with [YOLOv8](https://github.com/ultralytics/ultralytics) through [YOLOv11](https://github.com/ultralytics/ultralytics)
+Lunar has been upgraded to be compatible with [YOLOv8](https://github.com/ultralytics/ultralytics) through [YOLOv11](https://github.com/ultralytics/ultralytics)

 ![Image](https://github.com/user-attachments/assets/46e5cc63-1896-49be-a7e2-490ffc9656fb)
 <div align="center">